January 29, 2026 (5mo ago)

 For teams already on Pro, the per-seat pricing stayed at $19/month.
 The fundamental cost structure didn't change.
 The credit system is primarily a billing mechanism update, not a price reduction.

 Netlify genuinely works well for specific use cases.
-It would be dishonest to pretend otherwise.
 The free tier's 100GB bandwidth and 300 build minutes cover plenty of real-world scenarios without costing a cent.

 The economics break down when you cross two or more of these thresholds: